myselfvivek17/DinnerTonight/README.md

 ### Prerequisites
 1. Python 3.8+ installed on your machine.
-2. A valid Spoonacular API key.
+2. A valid Groq API key.
 (See below for instructions to obtain one.)
 3. Basic knowledge of how to run a Flask application.

 ### Steps